gotev/recycler-adapter/README.md

  */
 open fun onSelectionChanged(isNowSelected: Boolean): Boolean = true
 ```
 But bear in mind that `AdapterItem` handles selected state for you already, so in many cases you shoudn't need to override this method.
-You can always access the selection state with the `selected` boolean field available in all your custom `AdapterItem`.
-Do not mess with it and use it read-only.
+You can always access the current selection state with the `selected` boolean field available in all your custom `AdapterItem`s.
+Do not mess with `selected` and use it read-only.

-3. Setup a click listener as you usually do on the `AdapterItem ViewHolder` and call the `setSelected` method:
+3. Setup a click listener as you usually do in the `AdapterItem ViewHolder` and call the `setSelected` method:
 ```kotlin
 toggleField.setOnClickListener {
     setSelected()